waqar-uestc/AttackDic/README.md

-## Topic No. 1 Attack models
+## Attack models

-[Give a give a sensible remarks here about federated learning attack models for recommender systems and we selected recent implementations (just 3-4 lines only)]
+This section collects and curates recent implementations of poisoning attack models specifically adapted or designed for federated recommender systems.
+Federated learning introduces unique vulnerabilities due to decentralized training, which attackers exploit through gradient manipulation, malicious client behaviors, or data poisoning.
+We selected state-of-the-art and representative attack models—including both classical and AI-driven methods—to facilitate understanding, benchmarking, and extension by researchers and practitioners.

 | Tile                                   | Affiliations                                                                            | Venue Year | Material                                                                                                                 |